Why does honey have different colors? What does the color of honey mean? What kind of honey is dark in color and why?

 1) By color.

-Each type of honey has its own unique color.
-Flower honey - light yellow, linden - amber, ash - transparent, like water, buckwheat has different shades of brown.
-Pure honey without impurities, as a rule, is transparent, no matter what color it is.
+Each type of honey has its own color, unique to it.
+Flower honey is light yellow in color, linden honey is amber, ash honey is transparent like water, buckwheat honey has different shades of brown.
+Pure honey without impurities is usually transparent, no matter what color it is.

-Honey, which has additives in its composition (sugar, starch, other impurities), is cloudy, and if you look closely, you can find a sediment in it.
+Honey, which contains additives (sugar, starch, other impurities), is cloudy, and if you look closely, you can find sediment in it.

 Real honey has a fragrant aroma.
-This scent is incomparable.
-Honey with an admixture of sugar has no aroma, and its taste is close to the taste of sweetened water.
+This smell is incomparable.
+Honey mixed with sugar has no aroma, and its taste is close to the taste of sweetened water.

 3) By viscosity.

-Take a sample of honey by dropping a thin stick into the container.
-If it is real honey, then it follows the stick with a long continuous thread, and when this thread breaks, it will completely fall, forming a turret on the surface of the honey, a pagoda, which then slowly disperses.
+Take honey for testing by lowering a thin stick into the container.
+If this is real honey, then it follows the stick as a long continuous thread, and when this thread is broken, it will completely descend, forming a tower, a pagoda on the surface of the honey, which will then slowly disperse.

-Fake honey, on the other hand, will behave like glue: it will profusely drain and drip down from the stick, forming splashes.
+Fake honey will behave like glue: it will flow abundantly and drip down from the stick, forming splashes.

 4) By consistency.

-In real honey, it is thin, tender.
-Honey is easily rubbed between the fingers and absorbed into the skin, which cannot be said about a fake.
-Fake honey has a rough texture, and lumps remain on the fingers when rubbed.
+In real honey it is thin and delicate.
+Honey is easily rubbed between your fingers and absorbed into the skin, which cannot be said about a fake.
+Adulterated honey has a rough texture; when rubbed, lumps remain on your fingers.

-Before buying honey in the market in reserve, take the product you like from 2-3 regular sellers.
-To start with 100 grams.
+Before buying honey in reserve at the market, take the product you like from 2-3 regular sellers.
+To start, 100 grams each.
 Do the recommended quality tests at home and only then buy it for future use from the same sellers.

-5) Check if water and sugar are added to the honey.
+5) Check if water and sugar have been added to the honey.

-To do this, drop honey on a piece of low-grade unglued paper (for example, ordinary newsprint or toilet paper), which absorbs moisture well.
-If it spreads over the paper, forming wet spots, or even seeps through it, it is fake honey.
+To do this, add a drop of honey to a piece of low-grade, unglued paper (for example, regular newspaper or toilet paper), which absorbs moisture well.
+If it spreads across the paper, forming wet spots, or even seeps through it, it is fake honey.

-To do this, put a little honey in a glass, pour boiling water over it, stir and cool.
-After that, drop a few drops of iodine there.
+To do this, put a little honey in a glass, pour boiling water, stir and cool.
+After this, add a few drops of iodine there.
 If the composition turns blue, it means that starch has been added to the honey.
 This is fake honey.

 7) Find out if there are other impurities in honey.

-To do this, take a red-hot stainless steel wire (you can heat it in the flame of a lighter) and lower it into honey.
-If a sticky foreign mass hangs on it, this is a fake for honey, but if the wire remains clean, honey is natural or, in other words, full-fledged.
+To do this, take a red-hot stainless steel wire (you can heat it in the flame of a lighter) and dip it in honey.
+If a sticky foreign mass hangs on it, you have fake honey, but if the wire remains clean, the honey is natural or, in other words, full-fledged.

-8) What should I pay attention to when buying honey?
+8) What should you pay attention to when buying honey?

-Honey, incl. and when sold, it cannot be stored in metal containers, since the acids contained in its composition can give oxidation.
-This will lead to an increase in the content of heavy metals in it and to a decrease in useful substances.
+Honey, incl. and when sold, cannot be stored in metal containers, since the acids contained in its composition can cause oxidation.
+This will lead to an increase in the content of heavy metals in it and a decrease in useful substances.
 Such honey can cause discomfort in the stomach and even lead to poisoning.

-Conscientious sellers store honey only in glass, earthenware, porcelain, ceramic and wooden utensils.
-If you see that honey is being sold from metal containers, immediately step aside.
+Conscientious sellers store honey only in glass, clay, porcelain, ceramic and wooden containers.
+If you see that honey is sold from metal containers, immediately step aside.

 9) How else can you distinguish a fake?

-In a cup of weak warm tea, add a little of what you bought under the guise of honey.
-If you are not deceived, the tea will darken, but no sediment will form at the bottom.
+Add a little of what you bought under the guise of honey to a cup of weak, warm tea.
+If you were not deceived, the tea will darken, but no sediment will form at the bottom.

 Over time, honey becomes cloudy and thickens (candied) - this is a sure sign of good quality.
-And not, as many mistakenly believe, that honey has deteriorated.
+And not, as many people mistakenly believe, that the honey has gone bad.

-Sometimes honey during storage is divided into two layers: it thickens only from below, and remains liquid from above.
-This suggests that it is immature and therefore should be eaten as quickly as possible - unripe honey only lasts a few months.
+Sometimes honey during storage is divided into two layers: it thickens only at the bottom, and remains liquid at the top.
+This indicates that it is unripe and should therefore be eaten as quickly as possible - unripe honey only lasts for a few months.

-Careless beekeepers do not take out bees to collect nectar, but simply feed them sugar.
-Sugar honey is not natural.
+Careless beekeepers do not take bees out to collect nectar, but simply feed them sugar.
+Sugar honey is unnatural.
 There is nothing useful in it.
-Such "sugar" honey is unnaturally white.
+This “sugar” honey is unnaturally white.

-In real honey, there is no free water - in mature honey, water (about 20% of it) is completely bound in a true saturated solution.
+In real honey there is no free water - in mature honey, water (about 20%) is completely bound in a true saturated solution.
 Honey with sugar syrup has high humidity - this can be checked in the following way.
-Dip a piece of bread into honey, and after 8-10 minutes remove it.
-Bread will harden in high-quality honey.
-If, on the contrary, it softened or completely spread, then in front of you is nothing more than sugar syrup.
+Dip a piece of bread into honey, and after 8-10 minutes, take it out.
+High-quality honey will harden the bread.
+If, on the contrary, it has softened or completely spread out, then this is nothing more than sugar syrup.

-But no one on the market will allow you to conduct such experiments, but they will give you a try.
+But no one on the market will allow you to conduct such experiments, but they will let you try.
 Often honey is dripped onto a small piece of paper for tasting.
 This is quite enough to conduct another experiment.
-When going to the market for honey, take a chemical pencil with you.
-Smear honey on a paper with a pencil, you can smear it with your finger, and try to write something on the “honey” strip with an indelible pencil.
-If after a few seconds an inscription or blue stains appear, you can confidently and loudly inform the seller (so that other buyers can hear) that starch or flour is present in the product.
-If there is no chemical pencil, a drop of iodine will do.
-The same blue hue of the proposed honey will unmistakably determine the starch and flour in the product.
+When going to the market to buy honey, take a chemical pencil with you.
+Smear the honey on a piece of paper with a pencil, you can smear it with your finger, and try writing something on the “honey” strip with a chemical pencil.
+If after a few seconds an inscription or blue streaks appear, you can confidently and loudly inform the seller (so that other customers can hear) that the product contains starch or flour.
+If you don't have a chemical pencil, a drop of iodine will do.
+The same blue tint of the proposed honey will unmistakably identify the starch and flour in the product.

-10) What kind of honey is better - mountain or, let's say, plain?
+10) Which honey is better - mountain honey or, let's say, lowland honey?

-Do not fall for the bait when they try to convince you that mountain honey is better than the one that bees collect in our open spaces.
-Mountain honey has no special advantages over “plain” honey.
-The quality of honey and the concentration of useful substances in it depends only on the decency and knowledge of the beekeeper, as well as on the ecological situation in the honey collection area.
-Here, however, there is a difference between honey collected in a clean environment, and what the bees collected from the beds of an industrial enterprise.
-But here it all depends on the beekeeper.
-Conscience should not allow him to earn on "industrial" honey.
+Don’t fall for the bait when they try to convince you that mountain honey is better than what bees collect in our open spaces.
+Mountain honey has no special advantages over plain honey.
+The quality of honey and the concentration of nutrients in it depend only on the decency and knowledge of the beekeeper, as well as on the environmental situation in the area where honey is collected.
+Here, however, there is a difference between honey collected in a clean environment and what bees collected from the flower beds of an industrial enterprise.
+But here too everything depends on the beekeeper.
+His conscience should not allow him to make money from “industrial” honey.

 11) Honey sellers have several tricks designed for gullible buyers.

-First, plug your ears and don't listen to what they tell you.
+First, close your ears and don't listen to what they tell you.
 Check everything yourself.
-Of course, one honest seller can fall for a bunch of liars, but how do you know that the one who is standing in front of you is honest?
-Try honey not only from above, but also from the bottom of the jar.
-Feel free to put your spoon in the jar and don't listen to the salespeople who start yelling, "Don't ruin the product!"
+Of course, there may be one honest salesperson out of a bunch of liars, but how do you know that the one standing in front of you is honest?
+Try honey not only from the top, but also from the bottom of the jar.
+Feel free to put a spoon into the jar and don’t listen to the sellers who start shouting: “Don’t spoil the product!”

 Unheated honey - both fresh transparent and candied - is an effective antiseptic, and a clean spoon in a jar cannot spoil it.
-Another thing is if there was not honey at the bottom, or if this honey was previously heated, which led to the loss of its antiseptic and all other healing properties.
+It’s a different matter if it wasn’t honey at the bottom, or if the honey was previously heated, which led to the loss of its antiseptic and all other healing properties.

-Do not buy honey on the market without checking or rolled up.
-The fact that honey is better stored rolled up with a tin lid is a myth.
+Do not buy unchecked or rolled honey from the market.
+It is a myth that honey is best stored with a tin lid.
 A simple screw-on or tight polyethylene lid is sufficient.

-Crystallization (candied) is a natural process for honey, which does not affect its quality and composition of nutrients.
-Don't let crystallized honey fool you.
-Do not come the next day to the seller who promised you uncrystallized honey.
-They will bring the same, but warmed up.
-And in no case should you heat honey, because. this turns it into a simple sweet substance, devoid of so many useful properties!
+Crystallization (sugarification) is a natural process for honey that does not affect its quality and composition of nutrients.
+Don't be fooled by crystallized honey.
+Do not come the next day to the seller who promised you non-crystallized honey.
+They will bring the same thing, but warmed up.
+But under no circumstances should you heat honey, because... this turns it into a simple sweet substance, devoid of many beneficial properties!

-Quality honey does not roll off the spoon too quickly.
-Take a tablespoon of honey and turn the spoon over several times in a quick circular motion.
-Honey will wrap around it, almost not flowing into the jar.
+High-quality honey does not roll off the spoon too quickly.
+Take a tablespoon of honey and turn the spoon several times in a quick circular motion.
+The honey will roll over it, almost without draining into the jar.

-Immerse the spoon into the honey container.
-Pulling out a spoon, evaluate the nature of the flow of honey.
-A good one will form a ribbon, sit down in a hillock, and bubbles form on its surface.
+Dip a spoon into the container with honey.
+When pulling out the spoon, evaluate the nature of the swelling of the honey.
+A good one will form a ribbon, sit in a mound, and bubbles will form on its surface.

-All types of honey have a sweet taste, but some of the varieties have a specific taste.
+All types of honey have a sweet taste, but some varieties have a specific taste.
 For example, tobacco, chestnut and willow varieties have a bitter taste, while heather is astringent.
 Any deviations in the taste of honey indicate its poor quality.
-Other taste defects may be due to the presence of impurities.
-Excessive acidity may be associated with the onset of fermentation, the aroma of caramel is the result of heating, obvious bitterness is incorrect storage conditions for a low-quality product.
+Other flavor defects may be due to the presence of impurities.
+Excessive acidity may be associated with the onset of fermentation, the aroma of caramel is the result of heating, obvious bitterness is due to incorrect storage conditions of a low-quality product.

 The color of honey depends solely on the variety.
 It can be all shades of brown and yellow.
-Don't be alarmed by pale yellow, slightly hazy honey - this is normal for acacia honey that has stood for a while, because it is candied very slowly and for a long time - sometimes completely only by the end of winter (but be sure to try it and determine for yourself that it is acacia honey).
-Turbidity is not inherent in other types of non-candied honey, because. the process of their sugaring (turbidity and hardening) occurs quickly - it was just transparent and suddenly (2-4 weeks after the bribe - the period depends on the type of honey) it was all sugared at once.
+Do not be alarmed by the pale yellow, slightly cloudy honey - this is normal for acacia honey that has been standing for some time, because it candied very slowly and for a long time - sometimes completely only at the end of winter (but be sure to try it and determine for yourself by taste that it is acacia honey).
+Other types of uncandied honey are not characterized by turbidity, because the process of their sugaring (clouding and hardening) occurs quickly - it was just transparent and suddenly (2-4 weeks after the bribe - the period depends on the type of honey) it was all sugared at once.

-Another very simple quick check: you need to drop honey on paper and set it on fire.
-The paper around burns, but real high-quality honey does not burn, does not melt and does not turn brown.
-If the honey began to melt, it means that the bees were fed with sugar syrup, and if it turns brown, it means diluted with sugar.
+Another very simple express check: you need to drop honey on paper and set it on fire.
+The paper around it burns, but real high-quality honey does not burn, melt or turn brown.
+If the honey begins to melt, it means the bees were fed sugar syrup, and if it turns brown, it means it was diluted with sugar.

 ABOUT HONEY

-1. SYNTHETIC HONEY, "Bodyazhny", "CHEMICAL", UNMATURE: HOW TO DETERMINE THE QUALITY OF HONEY
+1. SYNTHETIC HONEY, “HOT”, “CHEMICAL”, UNRIPED: HOW TO DETERMINE THE QUALITY OF HONEY

-In recent years, the average Russian consumes, according to various estimates, about 0.25-0.3 kilograms of honey per year, that is, about 150-200 times less than a century and a half ago.
+In recent years, the average Russian consumes, according to various estimates, about 0.25-0.3 kilograms of honey per year, that is, approximately 150-200 times less than a century and a half ago.
 And the annual consumption of sugar in Russia is 41 kilograms per person per year.
-That is, in a sense, the average "sweetness" of life has not changed, the taste and benefits of this sweetness have changed.
-Moreover, even according to the norms of modern medicine (many times revised upwards), sugar consumption in all products should not exceed 38 kilograms per person per year.
+That is, in a sense, the average “sweetness” of life has not changed, the taste and benefits of this sweetness have changed.
+Moreover, even according to the standards of modern medicine (many times revised upward), sugar consumption in all products should not exceed 38 kilograms per person per year.

-In Germany, for example, the average per capita consumption of honey is 5 kg per person per year, that is, about 20 times more than in Russia, the average for the countries of the European Union is 3.5 kg, in Japan - 7 kg, in Saudi Arabia - up to 8 kg per year.
+In Germany, for example, the average per capita honey consumption is 5 kg per person per year, that is, about 20 times more than in Russia, the average for the countries of the European Union is 3.5 kg, in Japan - 7 kg, in Saudi Arabia - up to 8 kg per year.
 In general, we are lagging behind.
-More precisely, we are catching up with developed countries at a good pace in terms of per capita allergy sufferers, but we are lagging behind by orders of magnitude in the simplest and most natural ways of healing.
-It is known that honey is a good prophylactic.
-Consuming pollen and enzymes from various plants in meager amounts with honey, the body maintains a healthy response to them throughout the year.
+More precisely, we are catching up with developed countries at a good pace in terms of allergy sufferers per capita, but we are orders of magnitude behind in terms of the simplest and most natural methods of recovery.
+It is known that honey is a good preventative.
+By consuming pollen and enzymes from various plants in minute quantities with honey, the body maintains a healthy reaction to them throughout the year.

-Among the reasons explaining the lower consumption of honey in Russia, of course, is its price.
-At the retail price of honey, today's Russia has many times overtaken both Europe and the USA.
-And this is with gigantic territories from which you can collect honey.
+Among the reasons explaining the lower consumption of honey in Russia is, of course, its price.
+In terms of the retail price of honey, today's Russia has surpassed both Europe and the United States many times over.
+And this is despite the gigantic territories from which honey can be collected.

-Marketable honey in Russia is now supplied by several regions, including the Krasnodar Territory.
-There you can often see such a picture: a large flowering field, and on the edge - a trailer with beehives in two or three rows (up to 36 hives on a trailer).
-This is how nomadic beekeeping looks like, which not only gives a lot of honey (several tons from a trailer), but also significantly increases yields.
+Commercial honey in Russia is now supplied to several regions, including the Krasnodar Territory.
+There you can often see the following picture: a large flowering field, and on the edge there is a trailer with hives in two or three rows (up to 36 hives on a trailer).
+This is what nomadic beekeeping looks like, which not only produces a lot of honey (several tons per trailer), but also significantly increases yields.
 It is known that the cost of additional crop production obtained through high-quality pollination by bees is 10-12 times higher than the cost of honey.

 In rural areas of Germany, up to 70 bee colonies can be counted per square kilometer.
-And what about in Russia?
-Here we are lagging behind, and significantly.
+What about in Russia?
+Here we are behind, and significantly.
 The federal law on beekeeping was discussed by deputies for a long time, but was never adopted.

 With the traditional question “who is to blame?”

-Most of us, when asked what types of honey he knows, will answer - linden, buckwheat, May, maybe he will name a couple more varieties.
+Most of us, when asked what types of honey he knows, will answer - linden, buckwheat, May, and maybe name a couple of other varieties.
 In fact, there are many more varieties of sweet treats, and learning to identify them is an art that is not accessible to every professional taster.
-Unfortunately, this is used by unscrupulous manufacturers who sell low-quality surrogates under the brand name of a natural product.
-If you do not want to fall for their bait, learn to navigate the variety of honey products.
+Unfortunately, unscrupulous manufacturers take advantage of this and sell low-quality surrogates under the brand name of natural products.
+If you don’t want to fall for their bait, learn to navigate the variety of honey products.
 And we will help you.

 A little about the classification of honey

 Sweet, amber-transparent, viscous substance with a divine aroma.
-Honey is often compared with ambrosia - the legendary drink of the inhabitants of the Ancient Greek Olympus.
-The source for its production is sweet flower nectar and honeydew, which go through a complex path from partial processing under the influence of special enzymes in the crop of a bee to aging in honeycombs.
+Honey is often compared to ambrosia, the legendary drink of the inhabitants of Ancient Greek Olympus.
+The source for its production is sweet flower nectar and honeydew, which go through a complex path from partial processing under the influence of special enzymes in the bee's crop to ripening in honeycombs.

-By botanical origin, the following varieties of honey are distinguished.
+Based on their botanical origin, the following types of honey are distinguished.

-• Floral - a product obtained after processing the nectar of flowers.
-If it is collected mainly from one plant species, it is characterized as monofloral, from different - polyfloral.
+• Floral is a product obtained after processing flower nectar.
+If it is collected predominantly from one plant species, it is characterized as monofloral; if it is collected from different types, it is characterized as polyfloral.
 Monofloral honey is determined by the main honey plant (acacia, sweet clover, fireweed, etc.)

-• Honeydew - a derivative of honeydew or honeydew - a sweet juice secreted by the green parts of the plant.
-Compared to flower honey, it is a lower (technical) quality product.
+• Honeydew is a derivative of honeydew or honeydew, a sweet juice secreted by the green parts of the plant.
+Compared to flower honey, it is a product of lower (technical) quality.

-• Mixed - a natural mixture of the first and second directly in the honeycombs.
+• Mixed - a natural mixture of the first and second directly in the honeycomb.

-• Blended is also a mixture, but made by people, to equalize certain indicators of natural honey.
+• Blended is also a mixture, but made by people, to equalize certain parameters of natural honey.

-A bee cannot be programmed to collect nectar from any one flower, it does not matter if it is a linden or a dandelion.
-To get monofloral honey, you need a large array of a specific flowering plant (buckwheat field, linden grove).
-This does not mean that nectar supplements from other plants are completely excluded, but the main flower will prevail.
+A bee cannot be programmed to collect nectar from any one flower; it does not care whether it is a linden tree or a dandelion.
+To obtain monofloral honey, you need a large array of a specific flowering plant (buckwheat field, linden grove).
+This does not mean that the addition of nectar from other plants is completely excluded, but the main flower will prevail.

-When, for one reason or another, there is little flower nectar (rainy summer or, conversely, drought), the bees are forced to collect the sweet juice secreted by the leaves and stems of plants.
-In the flower product, the admixture of honeydew honey increases.
+When, for one reason or another, there is little flower nectar (rainy summer or, conversely, drought), bees are forced to collect the sweet juice secreted by the leaves and stems of plants.
+The admixture of honeydew honey increases in the flower product.

 Among the polyfloral types of honey from the so-called forbs, there are: